 The answer is both are true.
 With all due respect to Ferriss and Kaufman, you are not going to pick up a cello and be Yo Yo Ma in 20 hours, or pick up a golf club and be Tiger Woods in a month.

 You can’t become an expert, but you can become competent.

 In 30 days of deliberate practice (1 hour each day) you could learn the basics of cello and play a few songs people recognize.
 You could learn golf to the point where you don’t embarrass yourself on the green.
 You will not be an expert, but you will be 80% there.

 That final 20% of the skill is the toughest hurdle to climb, This where time and practice become important.

 What Gladwell was talking about is the level truly mastering a skill.
 If you want to be 100% fluent in another language, with no trace of an accent, expect 10,000 hours of deliberate practice.
 However if you want to learn a language and be understood, then 30 hours of deliberate practice will do it for you.

-How can you quickly learn a new skill?
+How can you quickly learn something new?

 It’s something that’s possible if you dedicate a month to the process.

 30 Hours is still a VERY short time to become competent in any skill.
 Practice makes perfect, and that is not a lot of time to practice.